Recep Tayyip Erdoğan: Israel

 The relations shifted back to normality since 2021, when the two countries started improving relations.
 In March 2022, Israeli president Isaac Herzog visited Turkey, meeting Erdoğan.
 The two countries agreed to restore diplomatic relations in August 2022.

 Erdoğan condemned the Israeli attacks in the Gaza strip during the Gaza war, saying they are a violation of human rights, which led to accusations of hypocrisy as Turkey itself severely bombed Kurdish areas at the same time, including many civilian targets.
-Erdoğan said that Israel's bombing and blockade of the Gaza Strip in retaliation for Hamas's attack was a disproportionate response amounting to a "massacre."
+Erdoğan said that Israel's bombing and blockade of the Gaza Strip in retaliation for Hamas's attack was a disproportionate response amounting to a "massacre".
 On 25 October 2023, Erdoğan said that Hamas was not a terrorist organisation but a liberation group fighting to protect Palestinian lands and people.
 On 15 November 2023, he condemned Israel as a "terrorist state" and accused it of committing genocide against the Palestinians.
+In July 2024, Erdoğan threatened to intervene militarily against Israel.

 In June 2025, Erdoğan condemned Israeli strikes on Iran as "state terrorism".